 Welcome to PDX-stitch, a cross stitching & other needlecraft blog!
 I’m Kate, and I live in Portland, Oregon, AKA the Rose City, AKA the city where it rains so much you have to find indoor fun — like crafting.
-I have been cross stitching for almost 4 years.
+I have been cross stitching since 2011.
 I started with a simple craft-store kit, and was so enamoured, I quickly learned how to make my own patterns so that I could stitch whatever I imagined.
-My favorite things to stitch are designs inspired by my favorite TV shows, games, and movies.
-I occasionally enjoy sewing, knitting, and creative writing, and I am hoping to teach myself needle felting in the near future.
+I also enjoy sewing and knitting, and I dabble in quilting and needle felting, too.
 I also collect postcards & run a blog about that over at deltiolog.

 - Email me: email@example.com